Last updated on June 10th, 2024 at 09:17 am

 3. The SARB allows old currency banknotes to remain in circulation.

 Even denominations that aren’t currently in circulation are still legal tender, no matter how old they are.
-If you come across any 2- or 5-rand banknotes, for example, the central bank will exchange them for face value.
+For example, if you come across 2- or 5-rand banknotes, the central bank will exchange them for face value.

 The same goes for the Big Five series from 1992-1994, even though the 2005 reissue of these banknotes includes additional security features.